Window — Smart UI JavaScript API

 Default value

-<smart-window tab-text-orientation='vertical'></smart-window>
+<smart-window tab-text-orientation="vertical"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let tabTextOrientation = window.tabTextOrientation;
+const tabTextOrientation = el.tabTextOrientation;

 Specifies the visual theme to be applied.
 The theme controls the appearance, including colors, fonts, and styling, of the element to ensure a consistent look and feel across the user interface.